goodjob1114/FullStackEngineerChallenge/README.md

    docker-compose run server yarn workspace @wuct/server seed
    ```

-   > Note: a folder `./pgdata` will be created on the host to keep the data in the database accross container lifecycles.
+   > Note: a folder `./pgdata` will be created on the host to keep the data in the database across container lifecycles.

 5. Start all services: